MichaelPFrey/miniMover/docs/README.md

 ## miniMover

-This is a project that lets you send GCode to an XYZ da Vinci prniter.
+This is a project that lets you send GCode to an XYZ da Vinci printer.
 It will also convert from a .3w file to .gcode and back, and can monitor and setup the printer as well.
 This works with newer printers that implement the version 3 serial protocol.
 These include the Nano, Mini W, miniMaker and Jr. line of printers among others.

 You can read up on the development progress in this forum.